-Mesa Water carries out its mission with a highly skilled and competent staff empowered to conduct Mesa Water's business by placing customer needs and welfare first.
-Employees strive to carry out their work mindful of Mesa Water's mission: "Mesa Water District, a local independent special district, manages its finances and water infrastructure, and advocates water policy, while reliably providing an abundance of clean, safe water to benefit the public's quality of life."
+Mesa Water carries out its mission with a highly-skilled and competent staff empowered to conduct Mesa Water's business by placing customer needs and welfare first.
+Employees strive to carry out their work mindful of Mesa Water's mission: "Mesa Water District, a local independent special district, manages its finances and water infrastructure, and advocates water policy, while reliably providing an abundance of clean, safe water to benefit the public's quality of life.

-Mesa Water's service area includes various regional facilities and landmark venues, including but not limited to: John Wayne Airport, Orange Coast College, Vanguard University, Orange County Fairgrounds, Orange County Performing Arts Center, South Coast Repertory Theater, and the shopping complex at South Coast Plaza.
-The local economy is primarily based upon retail, commercial business, and light manufacturing.
+Mesa Water's service area includes various regional facilities and landmark venues, including but not limited to: John Wayne Airport, Orange Coast College, Vanguard University, OC Fair & Event Center, Segerstrom Center for the Arts and South Coast Plaza.
+The local economy is primarily based upon retail, commercial business and light manufacturing.